CABLE LAYING 101: A COMPREHENSIVE GUIDE

 • The minimum bending radius for PILC cable laying with a single core is 20D and the multi-core is 15D.

-• The minimum bending radius for PVC and XLPE cable laying with a single core is 15D and for multicore cable it is 12D.
+• Similarly, the minimum bending radius for PVC and XLPE cable laying with a single core is 15D and for multicore cable it is 12D.

 cable laying